bkushal26/ELM_Bring_up_Petalinux/README.md

 This folder includes shell scripts to automate the tests for mac EEPROM and Utility EEPROM
 1. i2c_eeprom_helper.sh-To be sourced on Board by- ``` sh i2c_eeprom_helper.sh ```

+### Clk_synthesizers
+This folder contains source files for to configure clock synthesizers on board, which are (si5338 and si5344).
+User is expected to make the executable of the c codes on board and then run it to configure it the the desired freqency.
+Currently, both clock synthesizers are configured to 250MHZ.

 ## Project status

 list of interfaces and status goes here